jackmaden/philosophybreak/src/pages/articles/dao-in-chinese-philosophy-harmonizing-with-the-way/index.md

 The ancient Chinese emphasis on harmony perhaps provides a nice counterbalance to Western values, such as the individualized [authenticity of existentialism](/articles/what-is-existentialism-3-core-principles-of-existentialist-philosophy/), or the _eudaimonia_ (happiness or flourishing) of [ancient Greek thinkers like Aristotle](/articles/the-golden-mean-aristotle-guide-to-living-excellently/).

-Rather than boiling ‘success’ down to individual achievement, rather than structuring everything around the self, living according to dao emphasizes the flourishing of the larger processes of which the individual plays merely a part.
+Rather than boiling ‘success’ down to individual achievement, rather than structuring everything around the self, living according to dao emphasizes the flourishing of the larger processes in which the individual plays merely a part.

 We do not all have to be the main character.
 We do not all have to be melody-makers, all the time.
 By immersing ourselves in the particular processes we find valuable, by attuning our uniqueness with the dao, we are contributing our part, our unique note that harmonizes with the whole.